dfornis/dfornis/content/post/predicting-search-data/index.md

 Hits for train travel drops sharply, as one would expect, and then rebounds over the summer.
 Hits for the virus jumps up but starts dropping surprisingly fast.
 Lower levels over the summer is in line with lower spread.
 Come autumn and the index jumps up again.
 This inverse relationship between narrative and behavioral predictors make intuitive sense and looks promising.

-Next we'll see how the predictors match with what we are trying to predict: movement patterns.
+Next up was seeing how the predictors match with what I was trying to predict: movement patterns.

-For the movement data, go to https://www.google.com/covid19/mobility/ and download a CSV-file.
-I went with global data and did the filtering in R.
+The movement data is available at https://www.google.com/covid19/mobility/ I went with the .csv-file for global data and did the filtering in R.
 Once it's loaded, the following code will filter for the target country with ```country_region_code```.
 I filtered for ```sub_region_1 = "" ``` in order to capture data for all of Sweden.
 The data is then transformed into weeks.
 Note that I used the variable ```retail_and_recreation_percent_change_from_baseline```.

 ```